mayusrg/fire_training/README.md

 pip install ultralytics
 ```

-When the venv is on, your prompt starts with `(.venv)`.
-Confirm it works:
+when the venv is on, your prompt starts with `(.venv)`. confirm it works:

 ```bash
 yolo checks